 Loose Leaf Tea in a white bowl

-The world of tea becomes so much more vast once you begin to consider loose leaf tea options.
-Trying loose leaf tea for the first time can completely transform your tea-drinking experience, offering a serene way to destress and unwind.
-However, you might be tempted to delay this new experience if you don't have the proper equipment.
+The world of tea expands in delightful ways once you explore loose leaf tea options.
+Trying loose leaf tea for the first time can completely transform your tea-drinking experience, offering a serene way to unwind and connect with the flavors of the leaves.
+However, the lack of proper equipment might make you hesitate.
 Luckily, with many common kitchen items, you can still brew and enjoy loose leaf tea without an infuser.
 There are even teas you can try that don’t require an infuser at all!

-Below, discover four different methods to brew loose leaf tea without an infuser, along with teas suitable for direct brewing in your favorite cup.
+Below, discover five different methods to brew loose leaf tea without an infuser, along with teas that can be brewed directly in your favorite cup.

 Coffee Filter/Paper Towel